0xAlexander/0xAlexander/README.md

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/0xalexander/).
 Always eager to help and contribute.

 # 🔭 Current Endeavors
 Currently leading Swoop Exchange strategic and front-end development.
-Simultaneously, I lead the Quality Assurance department for Renewable Energy projects in a Steel Manufacturing company.
+Simultaneously, I'm a full time Junior Front-end Developer and Designer at Vela Exchange.
+Ex.
+Senior Quality Assurance Engineer for Renewable Energy Projects in the Steel Manufacturing sector.

 My focus areas include:
 - Innovative web3 projects with web2 UI/UX.